MicrosoftDocs/azure-devops-docs/docs/work/reference/weblayout-xml-elements.md

 <tr>
 <td>**LabelControl**</td>
 <td>Use to display text that is not associated with a field.
 The text can be plain or hyperlinked.
-You can specify additional controls using the LabelText, Link and Text elements.
+You can specify additional controls using the **LabelText**, **Link** and **Text** elements.
 See [LabelText and Text XML elements reference](../reference/labeltext-and-text-xml-elements-reference.md
 ) and [Link and Param XML elements reference](../reference/link-param-xml-elements-reference.md).</td>
 </tr

 <tr>
 <td>**WebpageControlOptions**</td>
 <td><p>Use to display HTML-based content defined by a URI or embedded within a CDATA tag.
 This control does not have an associated field or field type.
-You specify the content and links to display using the WebpageControlOptions element.</p>
+You specify the content and links to display using the **WebpageControlOptions** element.</p>
 <p>The **WebpageControlOptions** element and its child elements have the following syntax structure:</p>

 <pre><code>&lt;WebpageControlOptions AllowScript="true | false" ReloadOnParamChange="true | false" &gt;